BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Pitch refers to the sound frequency that you or an instrument produce.
 It can be high or low.
 When you sing, for example, you enable your vocal cords to alter note frequencies.
 You do this by letting air pass along your vocal cords while constricting or relaxing your throat muscles.

-If you want to produce lower notes, for example, you usually loosen the resistance of your vocal cords.
+If you want to produce lower notes, for example, you usually loosen the resistance of your vocal cord.
 Yet, if you want to go higher, you apply more resistance to the flow of the air.

 Pitch, of course, is less complicated than the concept of the key.
 Hence, we will not delve into the discussion of the key.
 However, it suffices to say that if you change the track’s pitch, you also change its key.